tsackton/taelgar/Gazetteer/Western Green Sea/Western Green Sea.md

 >[!info]+ Information
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% This is old material and  should be reviewed in light of more recent creations around sembara/tyrwingha/etc %%

 The Western [[Green Sea]] region refers to the areas clustered around the [[Western Gulf]] and the more westerly parts of the [[Green Sea]].